The Three Layers of Intervention

 Most therapeutic interventions act on what can be most easily measured: the outputs of biological systems.
 Glucose.
 Cholesterol.
 Blood pressure.
 Inflammatory markers.
 These are real, important signals, and modifying them produces real, important effects.
 But outputs are downstream of the systems that generate them, and acting on an output does not necessarily change the system that produced it.
 When the intervention is withdrawn, the system returns to what it was.

 This paper proposes a three-layer model for understanding the depth at which biological interventions act: Output Modulation, which stabilises measurable readouts; Signalling Modulation, which changes how those outputs are generated; and Structural Modulation, which alters the baseline state from which all signals emerge.
+The structural layer encompasses four distinct targets: adipose tissue distribution, mitochondrial population quality, gut microbiome architecture, and — addressed in the June 2026 revision — haematopoietic and lymphoid niche architecture, the slowly changing tissue infrastructure that generates immune surveillance capacity.
 The model is illustrated through the quiet biology protocol, which deliberately spans all three layers in a coordinated, temporally sequenced architecture.

-The central argument is expressed in a single proposition: the durability of any intervention is determined by the depth at which it acts.
+The central argument is expressed in a single proposition: for chronic adaptive biological systems, durability tends to increase with intervention depth.
 Output-layer interventions produce fast, measurable, reversible effects.
 Structure-layer interventions are slower, harder to measure, and more persistent.
-Effective long-term biological control likely requires coordination across all three layers, not because any single layer is insufficient, but because the system will return to its structural default unless that default is itself modified.
+Effective long-term biological control likely requires coordination across all three layers — not because any single layer is insufficient, but because the system will tend to return to its structural default unless that default is itself modified.
+This proposition does not apply to all biological interventions: curative surgery, targeted eradication of an infectious agent, and smoking cessation can all produce durable outcomes through mechanisms that do not fit neatly into the depth model.
+The framework's domain is chronic adaptive systems — biological conditions that are continuously generated by the system's own architecture rather than imposed by a removable external cause.

 A drug that lowers blood glucose does not necessarily change the insulin resistance, mitochondrial dysfunction, or chronic mTOR activation that is generating the elevated glucose.
 It modifies the output.
 The generating system continues.
 When the drug is withdrawn, the output returns because the system that produced it was never modified.[1]

-The three-layer model this paper describes is an attempt to make this distinction explicit, to map the protocol against it, and to argue that the most durable biological outcomes are those achieved by coordinating interventions across all three layers simultaneously.
+The three-layer model this paper describes is an attempt to make this distinction explicit, to map the protocol against it, and to argue that for chronic adaptive biological systems, the most durable outcomes are those achieved by coordinating interventions across all three layers simultaneously.

 Layers interact continuously.
 Primary mechanism and temporal depth distinguish them.